 Christmas New Orleans Style

 Stroll through the French Quarter and you’re liable to end up in conversations about the city with historical characters.
 Or join in on the delicious fun with one of the award winning cooking demos and learn the secrets of New Orleans style cooking.
 Make sure to visit the historic homes and tour the museums, all decorated for the holiday.
-Before you leave, spend time exploring the quaint shop lined streets and you’ll find the perfect gift for that someone special that couldn’t make the trip to the big easy.
+Before you leave, spend time exploring the quaint shop lined streets and you’ll find the perfect gift for that someone special.

 New Orleans Christmas Events

-Throughout the entire month, the St. Louis Cathedral, an iconic 200 year old church hosts weekly concerts and special events from all ages.
-In front of the St. Louis Cathedra, in Jackson Square you can find candlelight caroling.
+Throughout the entire month, the St. Louis Cathedral, an iconic 200-year-old church, hosts weekly concerts and special events for all ages.
+In front of the St. Louis Cathedral, in Jackson Square, you can find candlelight caroling.
 Or it’s just a short walk to climb aboard the riverboat and join in one of their caroling cruises.
 Not to miss is the theatrical performances or multicultural celebrations.

-On every the to-do list for every local and visitor to the city during the holiday season is to take a ride on the Canal Street streetcar out to City Park.
+On every to-do list for every local and visitor to the city during the holiday season is to take a ride on the Canal Street streetcar out to City Park to see the Celebration in the Oaks.
 The Celebration in the Oaks consists of more than two million bright and shiny lights illuminating the park.
 Tour the grounds there and check out the poinsettia display in the Botanical Gardens, ride the miniature train and enjoy the nightly entertainment.

 New Orleans Reveillon Dinners